mattermost/docs/source/administration/custom-terms-of-service.rst

 Available in `Enterprise Edition E20 and higher <https://about.mattermost.com/pricing/>`__.

-In Mattermost Enterprise Edition E20, you can outline custom Terms of Service for your team members to accept before they can access Mattermost on web, desktop, or mobile.
+In Mattermost Enterprise Edition E20, you can outline Custom Terms of Service for your team members to accept before they can access Mattermost on web, desktop, or mobile.

 Configuring Terms of Service
 --------------------------------

-To enable custom Terms of Service:
+To enable Custom Terms of Service:

-1. Go to **System Console > Customization > Custom Terms of Service** in prior versions or **System Console > Compliance > Custom Terms of Service** in versions after 5.12.
+1. Go to **System Console > Compliance > Custom Terms of Service (Beta)** (or **System Console > Customization > Custom Terms of Service** in versions prior to 5.12).
 2. Set **Enable Custom Terms of Service** to **true**.
 3. Set **Custom Terms of Service Text** which contains your terms.
-Note that Markdown-formatting, including lists, headings and bolding, is supported.
+Note that Markdown formatting, including lists, headings, and bolding, is supported.
 4. Set **Re-Acceptance Period**, which sets the number of days before Terms of Service acceptance expires, and the terms must be re-accepted.
 Set to 0 if you don't want your terms to expire.
 5. Click **Save**.